Frequently Asked Questions

 Another alternative is to utilize the services of a local copy/print service (such as Fedex-Kinkos) or office supply store that can scan your document(s).
 Those services can put the scanned images on a USB drive or can email them to you.

 If you are using a vendor to work on your project they are often able to provide you with an electronic version of any plot plans, surveys, or design documents they developed for your particular project.
-You could even have them upload it to ARC Tracker under your login (we recommend changing or setting your password after they complete their work)
+You could even have them email the documents to firstname.lastname@example.org and our team will attach them to your request.

-Lastly, I bet one of your neighbors has a scanner :)
+Lastly, I bet one of your neighbors can help :)

 Why can I see requests that are not mine and why can't I see all past requests?

-As a homeowner you can see their all your own requests at all times.
-You will also be able to see requests from other homeowners WHILE the ARC is processing those requests.
+As a homeowner you can see all your own requests at all times.
+If your community's account is set up for open meetings, you will also be able to see requests from other homeowners WHILE the ARC is processing those requests.
 After a request is closed it is archived and not available to view unless you request access to the ARC Tracker archives.
 Requests for access to the archives should be directed to your association or to the management company engaged by your association.

 I've submitted my email to open a new account but have not received a confirmation email